nathanramoscfa/etradebot/README.md

 Refer to the [ETradeBot documentation](https://etradebot.readthedocs.io/en/latest/index.html) for instructions on installing, configuring, and using the software.

-1. [Install](https://etradebot.readthedocs.io/en/latest/data.html) the Bloomberg SDK and C++ Build Tools.
-2. [Create](https://etradebot.readthedocs.io/en/latest/environment.html) your Python environment and install ETradeBot.
+1. [Create](https://etradebot.readthedocs.io/en/latest/environment.html) your Python environment and install ETradeBot.
-3. [Obtain](https://etradebot.readthedocs.io/en/latest/credentials.html) and securely store your E-Trade credentials.
+2. [Obtain](https://etradebot.readthedocs.io/en/latest/credentials.html) and securely store your E-Trade credentials.
-4. [Insert](https://etradebot.readthedocs.io/en/latest/strategies.html) your strategy into the strategies directory as a .py file.
+3. [Insert](https://etradebot.readthedocs.io/en/latest/strategies.html) your strategy into the strategies directory as a .py file.
-5. [Configure](https://etradebot.readthedocs.io/en/latest/batch.html) a batch file to run ETradeBot.
+4. [Configure](https://etradebot.readthedocs.io/en/latest/batch.html) a batch file to run ETradeBot.
-6. [Run](https://etradebot.readthedocs.io/en/latest/running.html) ETradeBot in either preview or live trading mode.
+5. [Run](https://etradebot.readthedocs.io/en/latest/running.html) ETradeBot in either preview or live trading mode.
-7. [Schedule](https://etradebot.readthedocs.io/en/latest/scheduling.html) ETradeBot to run automatically.
+6. [Schedule](https://etradebot.readthedocs.io/en/latest/scheduling.html) ETradeBot to run automatically.

+If you are using the Bloomberg API, you will need to [Install](https://etradebot.readthedocs.io/en/latest/data.html) the Bloomberg SDK and C++ Build Tools.
+Otherwise, ETradeBot will automatically use the Yahoo Finance API.

 ## Example